Danforth (CDP), Maine

 Danforth is a census-designated place (CDP) and the primary village in the town of Danforth, Washington County, Maine, United States.
 It is in northernmost Washington County, in the northern part of the town of Danforth, and is bordered to the north by the town of Weston in Aroostook County.
 The village is located on Baskahegan Stream where it originates at the outlet of Crooked Brook Flowage.
 The Baskahegan is a northwest-flowing tributary of the Mattawamkeag River and part of the Penobscot River watershed.

-U.S. Route 1 passes through the east side of the village, leading north 34 mi to Houlton and southeast 56 mi to Calais.
+U.S. Route 1 passes through the eastern side of the village, leading north 34 mi to Houlton and southeast 56 mi to Calais.
 State Route 169 runs southwest from Danforth 24 mi to State Route 6 in Springfield.

 Danforth was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+It is in the School Administrative District 14.
+The PreK-12 school of that district is the East Grand School.